-Auditioning at The Collective
+Auditioning at the Collective

 Because we require our students to have a basic level of skill, and so we can place you in the program that’s best for you, you’ll need to complete an audition to apply to the school.
 We will evaluate your current level and place you in the program that best suits your needs.
 If we feel that you need more rudimentary studies to take advantage of our certificate or diploma programs, we may suggest you start with our Prep-A and Prep-B programs.
 If you are somewhat advanced, we may suggest you start in one of our more advanced programs.
 Please complete as many sections of the audition as you can.
 If there is something you can’t do, don’t worry about it and skip ahead.
 The audition is simply to place you in the program to suit your level.